ShaunPrice/RobotOfThings/README.md

 The stereo cameras on the Raspberry Pi Compute Module has a special configuration to get the camera to work together detailed on the Raspberry Pi site:

     https://www.raspberrypi.org/documentation/hardware/computemodule/cmio-camera.md

+## Current Issues
+1. The point cloud implementation works but is not scaled to real world units.

 ## TODO
 - [ ] Complete the readme (this document)